TCPA Compliance for Lead Buyers: The Complete Guide (2026)

 What Is the TCPA and Why Should Lead Buyers Care?

-The Telephone Consumer Protection Act (TCPA) was signed into law in 1991 to curb the explosion of telemarketing calls that were overwhelming American households.
-It restricts how businesses can contact consumers by phone, text, and fax.
+The Telephone Consumer Protection Act (TCPA) was signed into law in 1991 to curb telemarketing calls overwhelming American households.
+It restricts how businesses contact consumers by phone, text, and fax.

-For lead buyers, the TCPA is the single most important law governing your outreach.
-It controls:
+For lead buyers, the TCPA is the single most important law governing your outreach:

 • Who you can call (DNC list requirements)